Literary Norfolk Header and Logo

 Fincham lies on the A122 east of Downham Market.

-The Rev Robert Forby (1759-1825) - who wrote The Vocabulary of East Anglia - was rector in the village.
-This book, published after his death in 1830, was an important record of the Norfolk dialect.
+The Reverend Robert Forby (1759-1825) - who wrote The Vocabulary of East Anglia - was once rector in the village.
+The book, published after his death in 1830, was an important record of the Norfolk dialect.

 See also Norfolk Dialect.